Birkbeck/museum-object-flows/buildings-analysis/README.md

 Label embedding and k-means are used to find a small number of clusters of similar labels.
 A generative LLM is used to produce a label which describes each cluster.

-This process is repeated on each cluster to produce a hierarchy with two layers.
+This process is repeated on each cluster to produce a hierarchy with two layers: core building use types and specific building use types.